fikirabs/ADA-application/README.md

 Summary
 -------
 Energetic, result-oriented and eager to learn.
-I want to escalate my IT knowledge through ADA and be able to contribute back to the community.
-My excellent organization, communication, and relationship building skills will help me be successful.
+I want to escalate my IT knowledge through ADA and be able to contribute to the community.
+My excellent organization, communication, and leadership skills will help me be successful.

 ###Experience
 >##Firefly	car rental, Seatac, WA | Front desk representative, 09/2014- 09/2015
 +	Meeting and greeting customers.
 Answering all incoming calls and Assisting customers with rent.
-+	Order supplies and acted as a primary point if contact with vendors.
++	Order supplies and was primary point of contact with vendors.
 General administration duties, photocopying, filing etc.
 + Fleet system control including exchanging cars with sister rental companies.
 >##UW Medicine, Cardiology, Seattle, WA | Laboratory Assistance, 01/2014- 09/2014
 +	Writing reports, attending seminars
 +	Ordering lab equipment
-+	Perform Cloning, PCR, western blotting, qPCR, qrPCR, cell culture.
++	Perform Cloning, PCR, Western Blotting, qPCR, qrPCR, Cell Culture.
 +	Isolating DNA/RNA from bacteria and different cells
 +	Preparing and running gel
 +	Preparing media and petri dish with appropriate antibiotics to grow bacteria

 >##University of Washington, Bothell, WA | Grader and reader, 01/2014 – 06/2014
 +	Grading exams, quizzes and home works for General Biology and Chemistry
-+	Helping students at office hours
++	Helping students at office hours and mentoring

 >##Baskin Robbins, Seattle, WA | Customer service and Casher, 06/2011– 05/2013
 +	Cashier, Taking orders